 “It may also carve a canyon of separation between the acutely aware person and others who are less aware.”

 “Likewise, sensitivity is a double edged sword.
 It often brings a capacity for depth of feeling and thought along with a high level of conscientiousness, compassion and empathy.

-She designed her CASIGY™ (Creative, Acutely Aware, Super-Sensitive, Intense and/or Gifted You-s) Social-Emotional ACES Home Video Program™ “to help you become ACES, that is, skilled experts in the Social-Emotional arena.”
+Dr. Barnes designed her CASIGY™ (Creative, Acutely Aware, Super-Sensitive, Intense and/or Gifted You-s) Social-Emotional ACES Home Video Program™ “to help you become ACES, that is, skilled experts in the Social-Emotional arena.”

 Dealing with anxiety

-Energy psychiatrist Judith Orloff M.D. works with many actors, to help them deal with stage fright or other forms of anxiety.
+Psychiatrist Judith Orloff M.D. works with many actors, to help them deal with stage fright or other forms of anxiety.